chaoss/augur/docs/source/getting-started/ubuntu-setup-augur.rst

 Install Go
 ------------
-Two of Augur's workers use the Go programming language, which needs to be installed on your computer.
+The ``value_worker`` uses a Go package called `scc <https://github.com/boyter/scc>`_ to run COCOMO calculations, therefore ``Go`` needs to be installed on your computer.
 Snap is the easiest way to install Go.
 If Snap does not work for you, see instructions here: https://www.digitalocean.com/community/tutorials/how-to-install-go-on-ubuntu-20-04

 .. code-block:: bash